What are the day-to-day operations of this route?

 How many accounts does the route have and where is the warehouse located?

-Currently there are 25 accounts that include popular grocery stores, convenience stores, restaurants, a pharmacy, and a military base.
+Currently there are 22 accounts that include popular grocery stores, convenience stores, restaurants, and a pharmacy.
 The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.

 How long has the seller owned the business?